 Besides, the landlord may end the tenancy agreement with you if:

-Your landlord must return your deposit within one month of moving out.
+Your landlord must return your deposit within 1 month of moving out.
 If he pays your money back later, he will have to pay interest.